-- We have completed all planned procedures, with the exception of the outstanding item detailed above.
-We identified a misstatement which has been corrected by management.
+- We identified a misstatement which has been corrected by management.
 The impact of this misstatement on the Group financial statements decreases total comprehensive expenditure in the Comprehensive Income and Expenditure Statement by £1.308 million.
 See Section 02 of this report for further details.